 Recommendation: Students are encouraged to complete Biology, Chemistry, and Physics before signing up for an advanced elective.
-Students interested in the WISE program are encouraged to develop comfort with computer programming through self-study, a computer science elective or summer course prior to or concurrent with WISE participation.
+Students interested in the WISE program are encouraged to develop comfort with computer programming through self-study or a computer science course prior to or concurrent with WISE participation.

-World Language: 3 credits\ in one language through Level III.
+World Language: 3 credits in one language through Level III.

 Recommendation: Language students who complete 3 credits at the end of grade 10 are recommended to continue at least one language in grade 11.

-\International students for whom English is not their first language are exempt from this requirement, but may elect to take World Language courses.
+including credit for Level I, if completed during Middle School.
+At least two years of these credits must be completed during Upper School.
+International students for whom English is not their first language are exempt from this requirement, but may elect to take World Language courses.

-The Arts: 2 credits including 1 credit of Art Foundations in grade 9.
-For students entering Garrison Forest School after grade 9, both Performing and Visual Arts must be represented in the Arts credits.
+The Arts: 2 credits (minimum of 4 semesters); both Performing and Visual Arts must be represented in the Arts credits.